Ozone Connect Response Time Policy

 POST /customers/action/cop-query - Products and Leads —

 The same structure — fast API acknowledgement followed by asynchronous processing — applies to other service initiation endpoints such as POST /payment-consents/{consentId}/file and the refund and FX endpoints.
-In every case, the 500 ms target in this policy refers only to the API response time; the time taken to complete the underlying business operation is governed separately.
+In every case, the 500 ms target in this policy refers only to the API response time.

 How response time is measured